bytebase/bytebase.com/content/blog/neon-vs-supabase.md

 ## Compatibility

-Both Neon and Supabase are mostly compatible with the vanilla Postgres.
-They bear the limitations as a hosted database service (e.g. no superuser).
+Neon is mostly compatible with vanilla Postgres whereas Supabase is a dedicated vanilla Postgres instance.
+They both bear the limitations of a hosted database service (e.g. no superuser).

 - [Neon compatibility](https://neon.tech/docs/reference/compatibility)